snowplow/docker-snowplow/iglu-server/0.4.0/Kubernetes/README.md

 ## Introduction

-The configuration files are very basic examples, which are deploying the Progres server and the Iglu server as NodePort servers on the Kubernetes cluster.
+The configuration files are very basic examples, which are deploying the Progres server and the Iglu server as NodePort services on the Kubernetes cluster.
 For production environments you may want to use load balancer services - the Service configuration in the yaml files need to be changed in this case (type: LoadBalancer).

 ### Deployement steps